yudhastyawan/lindu-software/README.md

 See the [changelog file](https://github.com/comp-geoph-itera/lindu-software/blob/package/CHANGELOG.md)

 # Developer
-If you would like to be the collaborator of this software, you could use these several steps for making your own environment in Lindu software repository.
+If you would like to be the collaborator, feel free to pull request.

 # Installation
 Now, pip can be used for installing Lindu.